 But acting and gender boundary bending aren’t all Lundy-Paine’s been up to.

-To promote Subtle Pride, Lundy-Paine, Donovan, Baum, and Keim founded and edit Waif Magazine, an alternative magazine (IsWaif.com) about arts and culture.
+To promote Subtle Pride, Lundy-Paine, Donovan, Jordan Baum, and Matthew Keim founded and edit Waif Magazine, an alternative magazine (IsWaif.com) about arts and culture.
 “Waif is about what makes you excited.
 The current issue looks at what it means to sell out in the digital age,” said Lundy-Paine.

 Lundy-Paine moved to Alameda with her parents at age 2, grew up in a house on Pacific Avenue, and graduated from Encinal High School in 2012.
 Lundy-Paine has acting in their blood.
 They have been around actors and theater their entire life.
 It’s the family business.
 Their parents, Laura Lundy and Robert Paine, both actors and directors, founded Alameda’s Virago Theatre Company in 2005 along with their uncle, Bruce Lundy, Angela Dant, and Eileen Meredith.

 They took their first steps on the stage at age 1, while Lundy-Paine’s father was directing a production of Charlie and the Chocolate Factory.
 And they were drafted into the family business during a production of The Bombing of the Innocents.